Adellama75/Adellama75.github.io/_posts/2025-07-21-how-to-succeed-1.md

 2. learning to the test requires the student repeatedly spending time and effort to memorize relevant material being tested.
 The student needs free time and energy in order to do this.

 3. With good planning and skills aquisition, the student can compress the time and effort needed by other parts of her life, in order to free up time and energy to study.
 They have to do this ahead of time, because  some of these investments take an amount of time and energy that directly hurts their bottom line of how much they can study.
-You cannot learn to cook if cooking takes 5 hours due to a cascade of missing groceries and tools.
+You cannot industrialise without roads and semi-reliable power, and you cannot learn to cook if cooking takes 5 hours due to a cascade of missing groceries and tools.

-Time means the student must start with enough time to cover the material 4-5 times, for each question on the past exams.

-effort also has some prerequisites, those that are correlated with the ability to sit and focus on answering and recalling the answers before you.
+What is needed?

--> no more basic concerns: hunger, stress, restedness -> motivation
+-> no more basic concerns: hunger, stress, restedness

-mechanism issues (under "learning to the test"): task definition & validation → compiles a spec & test: what exact artifact/skill by t+Δ, and how you’ll prove it.

-contextual friction control → conditions the workspace so action has minimal drag: distractions blocked, files open, chair ok.

-execution structure → converts the spec into time + ordered actions: when, first step, sequence, protected slot. [task prioritisation software]

-resource & social access → ensures every external thing/person required is reachable when ES says “go”.
-[notes processing software]

-Motivation is a big one and can overcome deficiencies in some other areas temporarily.
+All the rest of the factors that go into "effort" and "time" I'm going to classify as the "foundations" to achieving what you want in education.

+Motivation is the next level of the game.
 We'll cover that in the second part of the series.
-All the rest of the factors that go into "effort" and "time" I'm going to classify as the "foundations" to achieving what you want in education.

-Now we have an equivalent (if simplified) mechanistic model of how to succeed in a personal pursuit - studying for exams, to gain academic merit - or at least the prerequisites that are needed at the bottom level.
+Now we have an equivalent (if simplified) of the prerequisites that are needed at the bottom level to succeed in studies.

-The disclaimer is that this is based from

-At the expense of modelling from one of a few areas I know and understand.